 Preamble

-The Government of Ontario is committed to fostering the development of a clean, modern and reliable electricity system with a diverse supply mix that includes renewable energy.
-The Government is also committed to removing barriers to and promoting opportunities for renewable energy projects.
+The Government of Ontario is committed to fostering the development of a clean, modern and reliable electricity system with a diverse supply mix.
+The Government is also committed to removing barriers to and promoting opportunities for renewable and clean energy projects.

-The Government of Ontario has established a regulatory and contractual framework related to the generation and sale of electricity to ensure significant investment in decarbonizing and modernizing sites and facilities in the Province for the generation of electrical energy and the production therefrom.
+The Government of Ontario has established a regulatory framework related to the generation and sale of electricity which has promoted and continues to promote significant investment to enable phasing out of coal fired generation , modernizing sites and facilities in the Province for the generation of electrical energy and the production therefrom and promoting conservation and demand management.

-Given the long-term benefits that future generations of Ontarians will receive from many of these investments, it is appropriate and fair to raise money in respect of these generating sites and facilities in a manner that allocates the costs of these investments fairly among present and future consumers.
+The Government of Ontario is committed to ensuring that the costs of these investments, and the raising of money to fund such investments, are allocated fairly among present and future generations of consumers.

 Therefore, Her Majesty, by and with the advice and consent of the Legislative Assembly of the Province of Ontario, enacts as follows: